-The TSM34 uses red and green LEDs to indicate status.
-When the motor is enabled, the green LED flashes slowly.
-When the green LED is solid, the motor is disabled.
+The TXM34 uses a bi-color LED to indicate status.
+When the motor is enabled, the LED slowly flashes green.
+When the LED is solid green, the motor is disabled.
 Errors are indicated by combinations of red and green flashes as shown below.
 This feature can be disabled for certain warnings but not for alarms.
 See software manual for information on how to do this and which warnings may be masked.

 Code Error

 Solid green no alarm, motor disabled

 Flashing green no alarm, motor enabled

 1 red, 1 green position limit

 1 red, 2 green move while disabled

 2 red, 1 green CCW limit

 2 red, 2 green CW limit

 3 red, 1 green drive over temperature

 3 red, 2 green internal voltage out of range

 3 red, 3 green blank Q segment

 4 red, 1 green power supply overvoltage

 4 red, 2 green power supply undervoltage

 5 red, 1 green over current

 6 red, 1 green open winding

 6 red, 2 green bad encoder

 7 red, 1 green communication error

-0000000 7 red, 2 green flash memory error
+7 red, 2 green flash memory error